 C1 mRNA Seq IFC: Designed for absolute quantification or full transcriptome (all mRNA).
 Designed to capture up to 96 cells that are 5-25 microns in diameter.

 C1 mRNA Seq HT IFC: Designed for absolute quantification or full transcriptome (all mRNA).
-Also allows for on-IFC sample multiplexing reulting in lower libray prep costs.
+Also allows for on-IFC sample multiplexing resulting in lower library prep costs.
 Designed to capture up to 800 cells that are 10-17 microns in diameter.

-Setup & Operation: Workflow starts with priming the IFC chip for sample transfer preperation.
+Workflow starts with priming the IFC chip for sample transfer preparation.
 The cells are then loaded onto the chip and 1 cell is delivered into individual reaction chambers and will eject the chip once completed.
 A microscope will then be required to confirm that one cell is in each capture site.
 You may use a manual brightfield/fluorescent microscope or we would recommend using the Keyence automated microscope in the IRM Imaging Core.
 The lysis, transcription, and chemistry reagents will be added to the chip, and will then be placed back into the C1.
 The appropriate script will be run and each cell will then be lysed and each cell's genomic content amplified.
 From there one can harvest the cDNA for qPCR on the Biomark or for library preparation for downstream sequencing analysis.
-The total time for all these steps will take approximatley 4 hours.